Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Cancellations must be in writing by email, fax, or mail.
 Cancellation Penalties are as follows:

 Eclipse traveler makes every effort in collaboration with our astronomers and local meteorological offices as well as local astronomers in the region to stick to planned itinerary.
 On another important note we should also remind you to keep in mind that it is subject to change depending on local flights schedule alterations weather and other meteorological circumstances which may prevent the unique natural event from being perfectly visible.
 Viewing a solar eclipse is naturally weather-dependent and in case we are delivered untowardly weather conditions Eclipse Traveler reserves the right to change the itinerary, re-route or totally cancel the tour by providing other options to its guests in a timely manner.
 Therefore, we urge all of our guests not to book or buy their international flight tickets without consulting Eclipse Traveler staff.
+Surcharges apply for bookings made 90 days prior to departure date of the trip.

 Famous street shopping, exotic cuisine, and breathtaking scenery are only a few of the reasons to consider expanding your worldview with our all-inclusive Malaysia eclipse tour!
 At Eclipse Traveler, we’ve reimagined family-friendly adventures with comfortable amenities, the best local astronomy guides, and exciting itinerary planning that provides our travelers with memorable and enriching experiences to look forward to every day.